FAQ: Core Programmes

 Approved Countries are: Maldives, Myanmar, Pacific Island Countries and Singapore.

 Those countries underlined are considered developed countries.

-FAQ4.
-How many calls for proposals does the APN launch each year?
+4. How many calls for proposals does APN launch each year?

-The APN generally launches two calls for proposals – the CRRP and CAPaBLE programme.
-Sometimes, the APN also launches calls for focussed activities.
-Please refer to the Opportunities section on the APN website for more information.
+APN generally launches two calls for proposals for CRRP and CAPaBLE.
+Sometimes, APN will have special calls for focussed activities.
+Refer to the Opportunities section on the APN website for more information.

-FAQ5.
-What Activities can I propose under the Call for Proposals for CRRP?
+5. What activities can I propose under the Call for Proposals for CRRP?